cjhnbls/pipelinedb-doc-cn/index.rst

 PipelineDB documentation
 ========================

 Welcome to PipelineDB's documentation!
 Here you'll find (hopefully) everything you need to know about how to use PipelineDB and how it works.
-If there's something you think is missing, confusing, you find a bug in these docs, or you think we've said something stupid, please don't hesitate to reach out to us at docs@pipelinedb.com.
+If there's something you think is missing, confusing, or you find a bug or typo, or you think we've said something stupid, please don't hesitate to reach out to us at docs@pipelinedb.com.

 .. toctree::
 	:maxdepth: 2